3liz/lizmap-documentation/source/publish/lizmap_plugin/time_manager.rst

     1. .. include:: ../../shared/add_layer.rst
     2. One layer with date/time capabilities.
     3. The start column with date/time.
+It can any kind of fields.
     4. The end column with date/time.
 This is optional.
     5. Date/time resolution of the chosen attribute(s).
+    6. For not database based layer, you must compute the minimum and maximum values.

 - .. include:: ../../shared/edit_layer.rst
 - .. include:: ../../shared/remove_layer.rst